liquidprompt/liquidprompt/docs/functions/data.rst

    .. versionadded:: 2.0

+   .. versionchanged:: 2.2
+      Can be disabled by :attr:`LP_ENABLE_DISPLAY`.

 .. function:: _lp_connection() -> var:lp_connection

    Returns a string matching the connection context of the shell.
 Valid values: